Business Expense Policy

 to/from Hanover.
 This may include airline tickets, lodging bills, employment agreements,

 or other such documentation.

-The Payment Request eForm is used for reimbursement for non-employees must be approved by an employee who has knowledge of the expense and signature authority for the accounts to be charged.
+Business expense reports for non-employees must be approved by an employee who has knowledge of the expense and signature authority for the accounts to be charged.